azureprofessional/azure-concept/1000-Basic-Infrastructure/1350-Intersite-Network-Connectivity.md

 If you're looking for an ExpressRoute service-provider, we recommend visiting the following site, for an up-to-date list of each provider broken down by location: https://docs.microsoft.com/en-us/azure/expressroute/expressroute-locations-providers

 ### Bandwidth Options
-You can an up-to-date list of the currently available bandwith options under the folowing site: https://docs.microsoft.com/en-gb/azure/expressroute/expressroute-introduction#bandwidth-options
+You can find an up-to-date list of the currently available bandwith options under the folowing site: https://docs.microsoft.com/en-gb/azure/expressroute/expressroute-introduction#bandwidth-options

 ### Pricing for ExpressRoute
-There are several factors that has to be considered for ExpressRoute:
+There are several factors that have to be considered for ExpressRoute:

-####Microsoft
+#### Microsoft

 - ExpressRoute circuit
 - Virtual network gateway (depends on SKU or Failover)
 - Outbound data transfer (Exceptions: ExpressRoute local, - Unlimited plan)
-- AddOns like Premium or GlobalReach
+- Add-Ons like Premium or GlobalReach

 #### Provider